Start: December 2015

 Funder: Robert Wood Johnson Foundation

-Advancing Trauma-Informed Care, led by the Center for Health Care Strategies (CHCS) through support from the Robert Wood Johnson Foundation, is a national initiative aimed at understanding how trauma-informed approaches can be practically implemented across the health care sector.
-CHCS is overseeing a multi-site pilot demonstration including six competitively selected health care organizations committed to improving care for individuals with a history of trauma.
-The pilot efforts, representing a range of delivery systems and populations, are designed to expand and enhance trauma-informed approaches with a focus on improving patient outcomes, decreasing costs, and increasing staff resiliency.
-The pilot sites are:
+Advancing Trauma-Informed Care, led by the Center for Health Care Strategies (CHCS) through support from the Robert Wood Johnson Foundation, was a national initiative aimed at understanding how trauma-informed approaches can be practically implemented across the health care sector.
+CHCS oversaw this multi-site pilot demonstration that included six competitively selected health care organizations committed to improving care for individuals with a history of trauma.
+The pilot efforts, representing a range of delivery systems and populations, were designed to expand and enhance trauma-informed approaches with a focus on improving patient outcomes, decreasing costs, and increasing staff resiliency.
+The pilot sites included:

 - Greater Newark Healthcare Coalition